daniellalimbag/networked-producer-and-consumer/README.md

 # Node Producer–Consumer Local Starter

 so we have: **Node.js producer**, **Node.js consumer backend**, and **React (Vite) consumer frontend** locally for the media upload producer–consumer exercise.

-rn this setup is meant to run on a single machine but is structured so the producer and consumer can later be split into separate VMs or containers (i hope)

 ---

 ## 1. Architecture Overview